netmeld/netmeld/playbook/nmdb-playbook/README.md

 The `nmdb-playbook` tool is utilized to perform the actual playbook runs.
 It has several command line options and a configuration file which tune the behavior of this tool, however most have default values set.
-The configuration file is located at `/usr/local/etc/netmeld/nmdb-playbook.conf` and explains the configuration file only options.
+The configuration file explains the configuration file only options (see `--config-file` for default path).

 In general, the playbook is broken into stages, phases, and commands as described in the Playbook module documentation.